John-Monash-Science-School/NUSH-hack-21/README.md

 ## How to use
 * instructions go here
 * Clone the GithHb repository with `git clone https://github.com/John-Monash-Science-School/NUSH-hack-21.git`
+* Edit nonroutes.py and add your own access token for mapbox

 ## Running locally